 2. Therefore, a female’s 5RM is a greater percentage of her actual max compared to the percentage of a man’s 5RM and his max.

 This is why we conclude, “Women can lift more reps with higher percentages than men because they aren’t as neuromuscularly efficient as men.”
 For example, if a guy’s 5RM is 87%, then a female’s 5RM might be 92%.
 No, this can’t be altered through training because it’s a result of a female’s biochemistry.
-This quality could probably be effected by hormonal steroids, but I would still assume a female on drugs could not emulate the hormonal profile of a man.
+Experts from detox in Los Angeles has stated that this quality could probably be effected by hormonal steroids, but I would still assume a female on drugs could not emulate the hormonal profile of a man.

 In “Peculiarities of Female Training” I noted how this would affect a female when they are going for 1RMs, especially in a meet.
 The above explains why a ten pound jump is the difference in a smooth rep and a miss at a meet — there’s a small window between what a female can lift for reps and a 1RM.
 It also explains why females would need to use higher percentages on volume work.
 I alluded to how a female’s Volume Day on the Texas Method would approach 90% of her Intensity Day (not her 1RM) whereas a male wouldn’t typically go over 85%.